OfficeDev/office-js-docs-pr/docs/reference/manifest/webapplicationinfo.md

 ---
 title: WebApplicationInfo element in the manifest file
-description: 'Reference documentation of the VersionOverrides element for Office Add-ins manifest (XML) files.' ms.date: 07/30/2020
+description: 'Reference documentation of the WebApplicationInfo element for Office Add-ins manifest (XML) files.' ms.date: 07/30/2020
 localization_priority: Normal
 ---